V is for Vulnerability: The Glue of Your Relationship

 “Dare to be me.
 Be vulnerable”

-Every day I hear similar thoughts from women that vulnerability is hard and as a result, their true selves and their hearts are hidden away.
-So if you find vulnerability tricky and scary and would want to do that differently in your life, know you aren’t alone and that you are capable of unlocking your heart.
+Every day I hear similar thoughts from women in my work that vulnerability is hard and as a result, their true selves and their hearts are hidden away both inside the bedroom and out.
+So if you find vulnerability tricky and scary and are ready find more ease with vulnerability, know you aren’t alone and that you are capable of freeing your heart.

-Vulnerability is not only sharing your heart but it is also allowing your partner to know themselves and to share their own heart including their own needs, wants and desires with you and letting them touch your heart.
+Vulnerability is not only sharing your heart but it is also allowing your partner to share their own heart including their own needs, wants and desires with you and letting them touch your heart.
 It’s the heart to heart conversation.
-So it’s not just in sharing more of yourself but to receive is also vulnerability.
-You need both for your relationship with your partner in a beautiful back and forth heart conversation.
+Something I cal Naked Heart Conversations.
+Vulnerability is not just in sharing more of yourself and the depths of your heart, but to also receive the depths of the heart of others .
+You need both for your relationship with your partner in a beautiful back and forth Naked Heart Conversation.

 Not sure what to do when someone shares their own vulnerability?
-Check out this wonderful video by Berne Brown Sympathy Versus Empathy.
+Check out this wonderful video by Berne Brown on Sympathy Versus Empathy.
 And if you haven’t checked out her work yet I say run to (well click to) Amazon right now and get her books.
-They are amazing resources on vulnerability and what blocks us.
+She is an amazing resources on vulnerability and the shame that blocks us.

 Why You Aren’t Vulnerable

 What tends to happen for women is many learn that being vulnerable is not OK.
 We hear and experience many things that send the messages of don’t act this way, don’t say that, be quiet, act like a lady.
 We learn that if we say or do a certain thing then the people around us may not respond positively.
 And having people respond positively is, well, a positive thing.
 Or perhaps you experienced negative things that sent the message to you that to be open, playful and you were not OK or safe.
 So you learned to lock your heart down and portray a chameleon version of yourself.
-Your heart is safe inside your walls but it is also imprisoned, along with your freedom and happiness.
+The People Pleaser in us is born when we feel the need to protect our heart by trying to please others, which leads to a massive lack of vulnerability.
+Your heart is safe inside your walls but it is also imprisoned, along with your freedom, happiness and intimacy.

-As one of the guys Jonathan on the awesome show Queer Eye on Netflix so accurately says: “You can’t selectively numb feelings so if you try to numb your vulnerability you also numb joy, happiness, connection.
+As the wonderful Jonathan on the show Queer Eye on Netflix so accurately says: “You can’t selectively numb feelings so if you try to numb your vulnerability you also numb joy, happiness, connection.
 You can’t have connection, joy, and happiness without vulnerability.”

 I want you to consider what blocks you from being more vulnerable.
 What fear puts it’s foot in front of the door when you even think about opening it and sharing your heart?
 Is it a fear of being judged?
 Being seen?
 Of not being enough?
-Is it a fear of that person leaving?
-Or not being liked (I’m raising my hand here: fear of not being liked and therefore being abandoned).
+Is it a fear of that person leaving (hello abandonment wounds)?
+Or not being liked (I’m raising my hand here: fear of not being liked and therefore being abandoned, which fed into people pleasing and perfectionism).
 Slow yourself down and take some time to ask your heart what it’s afraid will happen if it shares more with your partner.
 Once you are curious about what the foot in front of the door is you can begin to work with it.
 You can’t change what you don’t know or avoid.

 Why You Need Vulnerability in Your Relationship